-Standard I: Understanding the Profession

-Standard II: Learning About Students

-Standard VI: Using Assessments and Data
+Standard I: Understanding the ProfessionStandard II: Learning About StudentsStandard VI: Using Assessments and Data

-Standard VII: Engaging in Reflective Practice

-Approximately 7.3 million students in American public schools have been diagnosed with learning disabilities and receive special education services.
-(Citation: https://nces.ed.gov/programs/coe/indicator_cgg.asp) Understanding how to support students with special needs is central to success as an educator.
+Approximately 7.2 million students in American public schools have been diagnosed with learning disabilities and receive special education services.
+(Citation: https://nces.ed.gov/programs/coe/indicator\cgg.asp) Understanding how to support students with special needs is central to success as an educator.
 This competition offers Educators Rising students the opportunity to explore deeply and to develop recommendations regarding effective educational supports for students with special needs.